ICF Accreditation Requirements Made Simple

 If you have your ACC, the coaching hours include the first 100 hours that you already submitted for the first-level accreditation.
 The counter doesn’t go back to zero.

-If your programme is ACSTH-certified or not certified at all, you will need to do 10 hours of Mentor Coaching over a period of 3 months with an experienced PCC or MCC coach (ACC coaches can’t mentor for PCC accreditations).
+You will need to have completed 10 hours of Mentor Coaching with your programme is ACSTH-certified or not certified at all, you will need to an experienced PCC or MCC coach (ACC coaches can’t mentor for the PCC accreditation).
 The same criteria apply here: 7 hours maximum can be in a group setting, the rest will need to be individual sessions.

-If you have completed an ACTP-accredited training, you do not need to do Mentor Coaching.
+If you have completed a Level 2 accredited programme, you will not need to do additional Mentor Coaching hours.

 You can apply to the PCC credential without having the ACC accreditation.